 Difference Between Natural And Synthetic Drugs

-Natural or legal, steroids contain ingredients that cause the body to trigger an increase in certain hormone production like testosterone [3].
+Natural steroids, per a 2021 study published in the Advances in Nutrition journal, contain ingredients that cause the body to trigger an increase in certain hormone production, like testosterone [3].

 The result is that they don’t cause a sudden spike in hormone levels but rather gradually increase the amount released over several months.